ARMmbed/mbed-webapp-example/README.md

 Open from browser: http://localhost:8082

-Configure with Connector
+Configure with mbed Connector
 ==============================

 1. Open in browser: http://connector-test.dev.mbed.com/.
 2. Sign up for the first time or login with your credentials.
 3. Click the **Access keys** link.
 4. Create new access key.
-5. Copy the mDS address from this page.
+5. Copy the mbed DS address from this page.
 6. Open the example-app in browser: http://localhost:8082.
 7. Select **Configuration** tab at the top of the page.
 8. Select **Token Authentication**.
-9. Enter the access key and the copied mDS address and save.
+9. Enter the access key and the copied mbed DS address and save.